Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/HAPPY-book-writing.md

 Lisa wanted to write a book about what it was like to go from being a person trying to help people to being the person being cared for.
 So she started to do that.
 The draft of that is in "lisas documents" folder of this project.
 I haven't actually read it.

 But we moved a table in the sun room and I set her up with monitors and the like.
 She loved working in there because we had all of our plants and it was very bright and she had a beautiful view of the valley out our backyard.
 She'd drink her tea or coffee and work on that while I was at work.
 Apparently Gidget dog would be on her lap at all times, she'd even carry Gidget to the bathroom with her.
 This is when Gidget was just a wee pup, I think we only had Gidget for like 5 months before things went to shit.

+She was worried about losing it, so I came up with a system that would convert the word doc to a text doc and then automatically send the document up to a repo so she'd get all the niceness of source control without actually knowing what it was doing.
+I'm so happy that I did this for her because it allowed me to easily find that document for publication here.